DoniaGameel/Verilog-adders-with-synthesis-using-Oasys/README.md

 prints the **“TestCase#i: failed with input X and Y and Output Z and overflow status N”** , X,Y,Z,N in blue should be replaced by your values.

-## How to test the modules?

-1-Open Modelsim.

-2-Create project

-3-Add files in helping_modules folder to the project

-4-Add files in verilog_adders_pre_synthesis folder to the project

-5-Add file 'Adders_tb.v' from test_benches folder to the project

-6-Simulate 'Adders_tb.v' file using modelsim

 ## Synthesis using Oasys: